Wellness Glossary

 온기 (Ongi)

 "Warmth" in Korean.
-Also the name of the AI wellness companion service at ongi.app.
+Also the name of the K-Wellness service at ongi.app.
 Powered by Claude (Anthropic), Ongi provides empathetic, judgment-free conversations for people experiencing burnout, loneliness, or anxiety.
 Available in Korean and English.

 Source: ongi.app